Terminatorjjjjj/NTUEE-DCLAB-Materials/lab1/README.md

       end
     end

+First, press *Key1* to reset and the dispay would show red "00".
+Now, everytime you press *Key0*, the number would increase by 1.
+Observe when the number returns to 0?
+.
+.
+.
+A: 5

 # FAQ
 ## My Verilog Pass the Simulation, but It Doesn't Work.
 Again, in Verilog, only a subset of syntax can be compiled to hardware.